Getting married or entering into a registered partnership in Lebanon

 Obtaining permission from the country in which you wish to marry or enter into a registered partnership

-Are you planning to marry or enter into a registered partnership abroad?
-If so, check whether this is permitted under the law of the country in question.
+If you are planning to marry or enter into a registered partnership abroad, check whether this is permitted under the law of the country in question.
 To find out, you should consult the foreign authority responsible for conducting marriages and registering partnerships.
-You cannot marry at a Dutch embassy or consulate abroad.
+You cannot marry or enter into a registered partnership at a Dutch embassy or consulate abroad.

 Documents required for marriage or registered partnership outside the Netherlands

+You will require documents in order to marry or enter into a registered partnership abroad.
 The foreign authority that conducts your marriage or registers your partnership can tell you which documents you require.
-These may include a copy of your birth certificate and a declaration of marital status.
+These may include an official copy of your birth certificate and a declaration of marital status.

 Registering a foreign marriage certificate or certificate of registered partnership

-Legalisation of a foreign marriage certificate or certificate of registered partnership
+Converting a foreign marriage certificate or certificate of registered partnership into a Dutch one

 Documents to conclude a religious marriage in Lebanon